lydiahu8/Quid-Dit/README.md

 `npm run react-dev` to run webpack and watch

 ###### Server
-`npm run server-dev` to start the server
+`npm run start` to start the server